Teachers’ unions agree joint campaign on vaccine priority list

 However, it could disrupt the current academic year at primary level or the new school year in September at secondary level.

-The row follows the Government’s decision last week to introduce an age-based system for vaccinating the population instead of one that prioritises front-line professions.

-The Government, however, is resisting pressure to move teachers up its vaccination schedule in the face of moves by unions this week to back ballots for strike action.
+The Government is resisting pressure to move teachers up its vaccination schedule in the face of moves by unions this week to back ballots for strike action.

 The unions say there is widespread anger and frustration over the “downgrading” of the teaching profession on the vaccination list.